Detecting axion dark matter with chiral magnetic effects: Chiral magnetic effect and axions

 where $m_a$ is the axion mass and $\rho_{\rm DM}\approx 0.4~{\rm GeV}\,{\rm cm}^{-3}$ is the local dark matter energy density.
-The coherent axion field therefore acts as an axial chemical potential, generating the chiral imbalance in the medium of electrons,
+By plugging Eq.~(\ref{dm}) into Eq.~(\ref{axion}), we find that the time-derivative of axion fields acts as an axial chemical potential.
+Once the time-derivative of axion field is identified as the axial chemical potential,